trellisconnect/savvy-sdk-docs/README.md

           // OPTIONAL: Your Trellis Client ID.
 Required if you intend to collect end-user PII.
           trellisClientId: API_CLIENT_ID,

-          // OPTIONAL: onAccountLink(accountRefId, metadata)
+          // OPTIONAL: onConnect(connectionId, metadata)
-          // Called when Trellis has completed retrieving policy information from the user.
+          // Called when the user has authenticated access to their insurance account
-          // The function is passed an accountRefId and a metadata object.
-          onAccountLink: handleSavvyAccountLink,
+          // and granted permission to Savvy to access its data.
+          // - connectionId - Only provided when trellisClientId is provided.
+          //                  Connection ID to use for accessing user data from
+          //                  Trellis API.
+          onConnect: handleConnect,

           // OPTIONAL: onClose(error, metadata)
           // Called when the user closes the modal dialog.
-          onClose: function(error, metadata) {
-            // metadata = {
+          // - metadata
-            //   accountRefId: '875587a2-0945-4b82-a622-f8047fba2d05'
-            // }
+          //   - metadata.accountReferenceId - Account reference ID to use for searching Savvy.
+          //                                   Currently set equal to Trellis Connection ID when
+          //                                   Trellis Client ID is overridden.
+          onClose: handleClose,
           },

           // OPTIONAL: onEvent(eventName, metadata)